Readit News logoReadit News

 What would happen to the Linux driver ecosystem is what happened with Nintendo, Sony, Apple and FreeBSD.
 You get closed source drivers siloed away in proprietary systems that will never be released.
 The deployed drivers will come with restrictions on use and distribution, as well, so it wouldn't be like you could pluck out compatible drivers to use elsewhere.

-fragmede · a month ago
+fragmede · 7 months ago

 > It's infeasible to release a compiled driver .ko and have it work with new kernel releases.